-4. Engagement monitoring process for students on a Master's dissertation or Doctoral programme.
+4. Engagement monitoring process for students on a Master's dissertation or Doctoral programme

-4.1 All students completing a Master's dissertation (with no additional teaching), or Doctoral programme, are usually expected to be in the UK if they have a Student Route visa.
-Students can be outside of the UK and continue to hold a Student Route in circumstances such as undertaking approved research abroad.
-If in doubt, the Immigration Compliance Team should be contacted for advice and guidance.

-- a.
-A meeting with a supervisor or personal tutor; - b.
+- 4.1 All students completing a Master's dissertation (with no additional teaching), or a Doctoral programme, are usually expected to be in the UK if they have a Student Route visa.
+Students can be outside of the UK and continue to hold a Student Route visa in circumstances such as undertaking approved research abroad.
+If in doubt, Academic Registry should be contacted for advice and guidance. - 4.2 These students are monitored through monthly in-person monitoring events.
+These could include: - a.
+A compulsory meeting with a supervisor or personal tutor; - b.
 An in-person event that sponsored students must attend. - 4.3 Contact points can be online, but only when the student is on an official period of studying away from the UK.
 Official periods of studying away must be agreed on in advance of leaving the UK by the Course Leader (or nominee), and the School must record evidence of this.
 In the instance that a student will not return to the UK following their official period of studying away, Academic Registry must be informed by the School administration team so that the student's sponsorship can be withdrawn. - 4.4 All Schools (Master's dissertation) and the Doctoral School (doctoral candidates) must develop their own monitoring mechanisms for these events and record the attendance of sponsored students. - 4.5 Every fortnight, all Schools (Master's dissertation) and the Doctoral School (doctoral candidates) will notify Academic Registry if a student has not attended a contact point. - 4.6 The regular monitoring process for undergraduate and postgraduate taught students will be followed where there is one or two instances of a missed contact point. - 4.7 The relevant longitudinal monitoring process for undergraduate and postgraduate taught students will be followed where there are three or four missed contact points.